Quick Start

 Semantic Recon

-For deeper discovery, press d to run semantic recon (requires an LLM configured for "Semantic Parser").
+For deeper discovery, press Ctrl+U to run semantic recon (requires an LLM configured for "Semantic Parser").
 This uses the LLM to parse configuration files and extract tool definitions that might not be obvious from static analysis.
 It also creates sessions and communicates directly with the agent to discover its full capabilities, so it takes longer than static recon.

 Step 4: Look Around